 Congressman Brad Sherman, from Sherman Oaks, was born and raised in southern California and represents California’s San Fernando Valley.
-He has been in the U.S. House of Representatives since 1997, serving his eleventh term in Congress.
+He has been in the U.S. House of Representatives since 1997, serving his twelfth term in Congress.

 Congressman Sherman is a senior member of the House Foreign Affairs Committee.
-He serves as the ranking Democrat on the Subcommittee on Asia, and the second ranking Democrat on the Subcommittee on Europe and Eurasia.
-Sherman is a Chairman Emeritus of the Subcommittee on Terrorism, Nonproliferation, and Trade.
+He serves as Chairman of the Subcommittee on Asia, the Pacific, and Nonproliferation and is a ranking Democrat on the Subcommittee on Middle East, North Africa, and International Terrorism.
 He is also a senior member of the Financial Services Committee and serves on the Science, Space, and Technology Committee.

 During his tenure in Congress, Sherman has developed a reputation as a strong advocate for fiscal responsibility, a balanced budget, federal aid to education, the interests of working families, strong environmental standards, the protection of Social Security and Medicare, and policies to expand U.S. exports.